Frequently Asked Questions / Practical Details

 Is there phone and internet service at camp?

-Yes, though we suggest that you spend as little time as possible on the phone or internet, in order to be present with the community-building, learning opportunities, and personal connections at camp.
+Yes, in certain areas—though we suggest that you spend as little time as possible on the phone or internet, in order to be present with the community-building, learning opportunities, and personal connections at camp.
 Most cell phones do not work at our site, though some will work about a mile up the road.
-We have landlines available onsite, with free US long distance.
-WiFi Internet will be available in and near the lodge.
+WiFi internet is available in and near the lodge, but most of the campsites have no internet access or cell service.
+We have landlines with free US long distance.

-We will have an indoor hospitality area at the Mountaineer Motel (3 miles west of the event site; 5 minute drive) that will have phone lines that can be used for longer calls, with free long distance in the US.
-There is also WiFi Internet.
-Cell reception is also better there; US Cellular is the main carrier, but Sprint and Verizon roam onto US Cellular.
-Some other services may also be able to roam onto US Cellular.
+We have an indoor hospitality area at the Mountaineer Motel (3 miles west of the event site; 5 minute drive) with phone lines and WiFi internet.
+Cell reception is also better there—US Cellular is the main carrier, but Sprint, Verizon, and some other services roam onto US Cellular.

 What kind of food will there be?

-Creating a New Culture means bringing awareness to all aspects of life: relationships, communication, play–and work!
-We ask all campers to help co-create the experience with about 10 hours of community service during their stay – kitchen duty, clean-up after meals, keeping our meeting spaces orderly, etc. All service contributions at camp will take into account any physical or other limitations you may have.
+Creating a New Culture means bringing awareness to all aspects of life: relationships, communication, play—and work!
+We ask all campers to help co-create the experience with about 10 hours of community service during their stay—kitchen duty, clean-up after meals, keeping our meeting spaces orderly, etc. All service contributions at camp will take into account any physical or other limitations you may have.
+Details and signups will be sent by email or given on arrival.

 Why is everyone expected to do community service work?